gerdreiss/spark-streaming/README.md

-# The official repository for the Rock the JVM Spark Streaming with Scala course
+# The clone of the official repository for the Rock the JVM Spark Streaming with Scala course

 This repository contains the code we wrote during  [Rock the JVM's Spark Streaming with Scala](https://rockthejvm.com/course/spark-streaming).
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.